bvalosek/bval-nft/packages/site-token-gallery/src/markdown/pages/ipfs.md

 <!-- snip -->

-This page provides some info on IPFS, as well as lists all CIDs associated with the progress for others who may which to pin my files on their nodes.
+This page provides some info on IPFS, as well as lists all CIDs associated with the project for others who may which to pin my files on their nodes.
+For more general information, see the [Project Info](/project) page.

 ## IPFS CIDs and Data Integrity

 IPFS uses content addressing, which means that the identifier for a specific file is derived from its contents.
-This is a powerful feature, since consumers can verify that the contents have not been tampered with by re-computing the CID (content identifier) locally after receiving the file from the network.
+This is a powerful feature, since clients can verify that the contents have not been tampered with by re-computing the CID (content identifier) locally after receiving the file from the network.

 My [NFT smart contract](https://etherscan.io/address/0x02d91986f0c2b02830bdfc022f0da83529b78334) stores the IPFS hash of the metadata associated with each token I mint.
 This not only allows my contract to point marketplaces to the location of the metadata, but creates an on-chain assertion about their contents.